CuriosityRocks/RS41Simulator/README.md

 # "CON trolling the weather"
 # DEF CON 31 and the Aerospace Village 2023 Talks

-## RS41 Python simulation framework and scripts
+## RS41 Python simulation framework and scripts and

-## and C development files for the HELTEC AUTOMATION Lora Node 151, 433MHz board
+## Supporting source code for the HELTEC AUTOMATION Lora Node 151, 433MHz board

 ### Description
 The Folder "Framework" comprises the following function libraries: